heidihoward/distributed-consensus-reading-list/README.md

 * Generalized Consensus and Paxos, Tech Report 2005 [[pdf](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf)]
   * introduces the idea of deciding a partial ordering of operations for SMR instead of a total ordering
 * Fast Paxos, Distributed Computing 2006 [[pdf](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-112.pdf)]
-  * proposers can bypassing leader by allowing multiple values to be proposed in the same ballot
-  * requires stronger quorums intersection, e.g. fast paxos of 3/4 for a same liveness guarantees as classic Paxos
+  * Variant of Paxos where proposers can bypass the leader by allowing multiple values to be proposed in the same ballot.
+This requires stronger quorums intersection, e.g. fast paxos needs 3/4 of acceptors (instead of a simple majority) to provide the same liveness guarantees as classic Paxos.
 * Consensus on Transaction Commit, TODS 2006 [[acmdl](https://dl.acm.org/citation.cfm?id=1132867),[pdf](https://lamport.azurewebsites.net/video/consensus-on-transaction-commit.pdf)]
   * featured in [the morning paper](https://blog.acolyer.org/2016/01/13/consensus-on-transaction-commit/)
 * Multicoordinated Paxos, PODC 2007 [[acmdl](https://dl.acm.org/citation.cfm?id=1281150),[pdf](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.94.8831&rep=rep1&type=pdf)]
-  * Instead of having one leader, have a group of leaders.
-Client send operations to all leaders and they all propose values to the acceptors.
+  * Variant of Paxos which replaces the one leader with a group of leaders.
+Clients send operations to all leaders and they all propose values to the acceptors.
 Acceptors only accept a value if they have received proposals from a quorum of leaders.
-Similar to non-equivocation phase in BFT.
+Similar to the non-equivocation phase in BFT.
 Liveness now does not depend on the leader.
 * Stoppable Paxos, Tech Report 2008 [[pdf](https://www.microsoft.com/en-us/research/wp-content/uploads/2008/04/stoppableV9.pdf)]
 * Yet Another Visit to Paxos, Tech report 2009 [[pdf](https://dominoweb.draco.res.ibm.com/reports/rz3754.pdf)]
 * Dynamic atomic storage without consensus, JACM 2011 [[acmdl](https://dl.acm.org/citation.cfm?id=1944348),[pdf](https://dahliamalkhi.files.wordpress.com/2015/12/dynastore-podc2009.pdf)]